BXS-Archipelago/Property_Finder/README.md

 ## Framework

--[Bootstrap 5.0](https://getbootstrap.com/) front-end framework was utilized in the styling of the site.
+- [Bootstrap 5.0](https://getbootstrap.com) front-end framework was utilized in the styling of the site.

 ## Database:

-    - [MongoDB.com](https://mongodb.com) was used to host the collections of data required for this project.
+    - [MongoDB](https://mongodb.com) was used to host the collections of data required for this project.

 ## Languages